burgues0/burgues0/README.md

 # Hello there!
 I'm *Victor* - aka Burgues 👋

-## I'm a Python & Django Fullstack Developer, Cybersecurity enthusiast and an eternal student!
+## I'm a Python & Django Fullstack Developer, Cybersecurity enthusiast and an Eternal student!
 - I'm currently strengthening my soft skills, as well as studying about General Data Protection Regulation
 - 2023 Goals: Get a job as a Junior CyberSec Analyst | Complete "Junior Penetration Tester" learning path at [TryHackMe](https://tryhackme.com/paths)
 - Fun fact: I love gaming 🎮, cooking 🍚 and going for hikes/trails 🌄🗻